generaltranslation/translate/README.md

 # GT Translate Action

 GitHub Action for running gtx-cli translate automation on your project.
+Each time you merge a PR into main, a new PR will be generate with new translations.

 ## Usage

+Navigate to Settings > Security > Secrets and Variables > Actions.
+Under Repository Secrets add `GT_PROJECT_ID` and `GT_API_KEY` from your [dashboard](https://dash.generaltranslation.com/project/api-keys).

+Finally, Create a new file at `.github/workflows/translate.yaml` and paste the following code into it:

 ```yaml
 name: GT Translate